-Being on tight schedule won’t help.
+Being on a tight schedule won’t help.
 You will need the time to be able to figure things out.
-If a client is on a tight schedule, skip the project and say no to the client.
+If a client is on a tight schedule, skip the project, and say no to the client.

 2. Never Miss the Deadline

 No matter what you do, there can never be an excuse to miss the deadline.
-Missing deadlines is one the biggest mistake among new freelancers.
+Missing deadlines is one of the biggest mistakes among new freelancers.